Cast Iron Skillet Salmon

 How to make Cast Iron Skillet Salmon

 Step 1: Prepare the salmon.
-Use a paper towel to pat the salmon filets dry, and gently rub the spices on top of each filet.
-Then, drizzle the honey on top, and use the back of a spoon to spread it out evenly over the fish.
-Set the salmon aside.
+Rub the spices on top of each filet.
+Drizzle the honey on top, and use the back of a spoon to spread it out evenly over the fish.

-Step 3: Cook the salmon.
-Move the vegetables to the side of the pan, and add the salmon skin side down.
+Step 2: Cook the salmon.
+Move the vegetables to the side of the pan, and add the fish skin side down.
 Cook until the skin becomes crisp, stirring the vegetables as the salmon cooks.

-Use a spatula to flip the salmon filets over, and continue to cook until the sides of the fish are fully opaque and the top can easily be flaked with a fork.
-Sprinkle extra salt and pepper on top.
-Divide the salmon and vegetables onto plates, and serve warm!
+Step 3: Flip the salmon.
+Use a fish spatula to flip the salmon filets over, and continue to cook until the sides of the fish are fully opaque.

 How to cook Salmon in Cast Iron without it sticking